NexiaDevelopers/ChairsReloaded/README.md

       - TRIPWIRE
       - VINE
       - LADDER
-    dismountAboveChair: true         # Dismounts above the Chair and not in the Chair.
+    DismountAboveChair: true         # Dismounts above the Chair and not in the Chair.
-    blacklistedWorlds:               # The Worlds that Chairs will not work on.
+    BlacklistedWorlds:               # The Worlds that Chairs will not work on.
       - ExampleWorld

     #     ____ _           _            ____      _                 _          _